Share

 Bacterial blight (rice): Yellow, water-soaked leaf margins that turn brown and dry.
 Spreads rapidly in wet, warm conditions.
 No organic cure once established — prevention through resistant varieties (IR64, Jyothi) and avoiding excess nitrogen application.

-Jeevamrutha After Heavy Rain
+Why Apply Jeevamrutha After Heavy Rain?

 This is something many ZBNF farmers miss.
 A heavy rain event — particularly the first big monsoon rain — physically washes a significant portion of the surface soil microbial community off the field or deep into the subsoil.
 The jeevamrutha biology you built up gets diluted.